saghm/rust-separator/README.md

 rust-separator
 ==============

+**NOTE**: This crate is entirely superseded by the very excellent [num-format](https://crates.io/crates/num-format), which has all the features of `separator` and much, much more.
+I highly recommend using `num-format` instead of this crate.

 Formats numbers into strings with thousands separators for readability.
 It currently supports floating-points (`f32` and `f64`), unsigned integers (`u16`, `u32`, `u64`, `u128`), signed integers (`i16`, `i32`, `i64`, `i128`), and size types (`isize` and `usize`).

 Usage